Sleep Apnea

 What are the symptoms of sleep apnea?

-Loud snoring, pauses in breathing, morning headaches.
+Loud snoring, pauses in breathing, morning headaches, and daytime fatigue.

 How is sleep apnea diagnosed?